WinterDog/Shegelmetris/README.md

 ### Structure

+- **Game/** - compiled binary file and game resources (icon and settings XML).
+This is the working directory of the application.
+- **Shegelmetris/** - VS project files and sources.
+  * **Shegelmetris/Src/** - source files.
+    * **Shegelmetris/Src/ext/** - external libraries.
+Created during the compilation:
-- Debug/ - output folder for the compilation.
+- **Debug/** - output folder for the compilation.
 If you are going to recompile the project, look for the binaries here.
-- Game/ - compiled binary file and game resources (icon and settings XML).
-This is the working directory of the application.
-- Shegelmetris/ - VS project files and sources.
-  * Shegelmetris/Src/ - source files.
-    * Shegelmetris/Src/ext/ - external libraries.
-- Temp/ - temporary folder for Visual Studio stuff.
+- **Temp/** - temporary folder for Visual Studio stuff.

 ### Credits